 He started his first agency, GETUWired, in 2003.
 After growing it into a multi-million dollar agency, winning 2012 Technology Partner of the Year, 2013 Infusionsoft Innovator of the Year, Top Company Culture – Entrepreneur Magazine in 2015, and Infusionsoft Elite Business of the Year finalist in 2015, and many more accomplishments, he decided to step out and retire.

 He took the advice of Jim Collins and the Infusionsoft leadership and began handing off leadership responsibilities, eventually leading to his retirement from the agency in early 2014.
-Then in June of 2016 he sold out the remaining shares to his long-time partners to pursue his passion of mentoring small businesses.
+Then in June of 2016, he sold out the remaining shares to his long-time partners to pursue his passion for mentoring small businesses.

 Since exiting in 2016, he has focused all of his energy on creating and implementing guaranteed ways to make starting, scaling, running, and potentially selling a successful agency easier and dramatically faster, and more enjoyable while still being very profitable.

 “If you have a strong vision and you believe in where you’re going to go, when you live and die, that vision every single day, you’d be surprised at the quality of talent you can get on board with you because they feel it too.
 They see it and they want to be a part of it.” — Lee Goff